drmhse/sso/README.md

 *   **`sso/sso-sdk`**: A zero-dependency, strongly-typed TypeScript SDK that provides a clean, programmatic interface for the `sso/api`.
 It is framework-agnostic and is published to npm as `@drmhse/sso-sdk`.

-*   **`sso/web-client`**: The administrative frontend for the platform.
+*   **`sso/web-client`**: The administrative dashboard for the platform.
 Built with Vue.js, it consumes the `sso-sdk` to provide a user interface for Platform Owners to manage tenants and for Organization Admins to manage their services, teams, and settings.

 ## Core Features